agroal/pgagroal/doc/GETTING_STARTED.md

 All contributions are most welcome !

+Please, consult our [Code of Conduct](../CODE_OF_CONDUCT.md) policies for interacting in our community.

 Consider giving the project a [star](https://github.com/agroal/pgagroal/stargazers) on [GitHub](https://github.com/agroal/pgagroal/) if you find it useful.
 And, feel free to follow the project on [Twitter](https://twitter.com/pgagroal/) as well.